bhazzard/bhazzard.github.com/_posts/2012-08-22-startup-weekend-preview.md

 Even More Amazing People
 ------------------------
-On top of entusiastic participants, we have built a team of extremely knowledgeable and talented mentors to help guid you along your path.
+On top of entusiastic participants, we have built a team of extremely knowledgeable and talented mentors to help guide you along your path.
 We're talking social media guru's, business law professionals, expert software developers, designers, and business moguls.
-And their sole job for the weekend, is to help you succeed.
+And their only job for the weekend, is to help you succeed.

 Awesome Opportunities
 ---------------------